kylehkhsu/mascot/readme.md

 ### Directory structure

 - ./bdd/
-    Contains the source C++ source code for the SCOTS, SCOTS-Adaptive classes which use Binary Decision Diagrams as the underlying data structure
+    Contains the source C++ source code for the SCOTS, MASCOT classes which use Binary Decision Diagrams as the underlying data structure

 - ./doxygen/